4.6.9 Using a Formula to Set Cell Values

 Note that "This" can also be used in worksheet data cells, as for instance, at the end of a column of data (e.g. "=total(This)").
 It cannot be used to represent data in row-wise calculations.

 Auto Adjustment of Cell Formulas When Inserting or Deleting Rows or Columns

 Inserting or deleting of columns or rows triggers automatic adjustment of column formulas.

 Extending a cell formula across many rows and columns can strain system resources and may cause Origin to freeze.
 In many cases, you can accomplish the same task using the F(x)= cell or the (equivalent but more powerful) Set Values dialog box.

 Once you have entered a cell formula into a cell, it is possible to extend the formula to cells in other rows and/or columns, (1) hovering on the lower-right corner of the formula cell and (2) when the cursor becomes a "+", drag with your mouse to extend down, across or both.

-- When you copy a cell formula to other cells, column and row references are adjusted in relative fashion.
-That is, if you copy a formula "=A1+B1" from cell C1 to cell D1, the formula in D1 is adjusted and becomes "=B1+C1".
+- When you drag a cell formula to autofill other cells, column and row references are adjusted in relative fashion.
+That is, if you drag "=A1+B1" from cell C1 to cell D1, the formula in D1 is adjusted and becomes "=B1+C1".
 In such instances, cell references are said to be "relative."